 Many falls occur without inflicting harm.
 After identifying the party who had a duty of care and breached this duty, your attorney must then demonstrate that the breach of duty directly led to your damages or losses.
 Medical records that demonstrate your diagnosis and treatment shortly after the accident are very helpful in proving your damages.

 Evaluating Comparative Negligence

 California is a comparative negligence state.
 This means that even if you could be considered to be partially at fault for the accident, the person who breached a duty of care toward you might be held liable for a percentage of the accident.
 In this case, your compensation could be adjusted accordingly.

-You might already know that if you’re involved in a car wreck that was the fault of the other driver, you have the right to pursue legal recourse against that party with the help of auto accident attorneys in Riverside, CA. But what happens if the other party was driving a government vehicle?
+You might already know that if you’re involved in a car wreck that was the fault of the other driver, you have the right to pursue legal recourse against that party with the help of personal injury attorneys in Riverside, CA. But what happens if the other party was driving a government vehicle?
 In these cases, it’s best to consult a car accident lawyer who has experience with government liability cases .
 You do still have the right to pursue compensation from an at-fault city, state, or federal government entity.
 Similarly, a car accident lawyer can help hold government entities liable for crashes that occur with other private citizens due to dangerous intersections, lack of traffic signage, and other problems that were the responsibility of the municipality.

 Government liability cases extend well beyond auto crashes.
 Accident attorneys may file a lawsuit in the wake of civil rights violations committed by law enforcement officers.
 They may also sue for injuries caused by the negligence of public schools or public school districts.
 And since slip and fall accidents can happen anywhere, an attorney can step in to help if you fall on public property or in government buildings because of someone else’s negligence.